 Port in Anchorage

-- The Port of Anchorage is in, owned and operated by the Municipality of Anchorage – but it serves all of Alaska
+- The Port of Alaska is in, owned and operated by the Municipality of Anchorage – but it serves all of Alaska

 - Imported cargo moves across Anchorage docks to final destinations in homes and businesses of 85 percent of all Alaskans